-Additional income created in the economy as the institution and its students spend money in the region.
-It consists of the income created by the supply chain of the industries initially affected by the spending of the institution and its students (i.e., the direct effect), income created by the supply chain of the initial supply chain (i.e., the indirect effect), and the income created by the increased spending of the household sector (i.e., the induced effect).

-Net cash flow Benefits minus costs, i.e., the sum of revenues accruing from an investment minus costs incurred.

-collapsed into one number, which, if positive, indicates feasibility.
+Multiplier effectAdditional income created in the economy as the institution and its students spend money in the region.
+It consists of the income created by the supply chain of the industries initially affected by the spending of the institution and its students (i.e. , the direct effect), income created by the supply chain of the initial supply chain (i.e. , the indirect effect), and the income created by the increased spending of the household sector (i.e. , the induced effect).
+Net cash flow Benefits minus costs, i.e. , the sum of revenues accruing from an investment minus costs incurred.
+Net present value Net cash flow discounted to the present.
+All future cash flows are collapsed into one number, which, if positive, indicates feasibility.
 The result is expressed as a monetary measure.
 Non-labor income Income received from investments, such as rent, interest, and dividends.

-Opportunity costBenefits forgone from alternative B once a decision is made to allocate resources to alternative A. Or, if individuals choose to attend college, they forgo earnings that they would have received had they chosen instead to work full-time.
-Forgone earnings, therefore, are the period, the more attractive the investment.
-The formula for computing payback period is:
+Opportunity cost Benefits forgone from alternative B once a decision is made to allocate resources to alternative A. Or, if individuals choose to attend college, they forgo earnings that they would have received had they chosen instead to work full-time.
+Forgone earnings, therefore, are the "price tag" of choosing to attend college.
+Payback period Length of time required to recover an investment.
+The shorter the period, the more attractive the investment.
+The formula for computing payback period is: Payback period = cost of investment/net return per period